 Upon receipt of the FAFSA, a missing information email is sent to the student.
-This informs the student of any additional information required to complete their financial aid file.
+This informs the student how to log into Eagle Online to review any additional information required to complete their financial aid file.
 This may include, but not limited to, verification worksheet, copies of tax return documentation as specified by current verification guidelines, etc. Students are notified that until the missing items are submitted to the Financial Aid Office, additional processing of their file is not possible.